Review: Midwife – Like Author, Like Daughter

 Like Author, Like Daughter isn’t without missteps.
 As the nine tracks wear on, Midwife’s anthem-driven, distorted bliss starts to feel predictable, and the neither sluggish nor speedy tempo each track takes doesn’t bring enough variance to build momentum.
 This leads to many of the tracks feeling interchangeable, each one offering the same or a similar feeling as others: the quiet, withholding sadness of “Reason” isn’t an entirely different experience from the meditative sorrow on “Liar.”
 Further, some of the longer tracks are just boring.
 “RTD pt.
 1” is the only instrumental cut, but it doesn’t justify the absence of Johnston’s voice.
 The seven-minute track plods along a plaintive guitar line while Midwife employ subtle ornaments of distortion and feedback, though the track never moves past its calm moodiness.

 The biggest fallout on the record is the closer.
 “You Don’t Go” features over nine minutes of endlessly repetitive drum loops and guitar lines, along with the characteristic reverb-drenched and distorted vocal lines found everywhere else on the record, offering no unique twists or changes.
 Like Author, Like Daughter has some incredible moments of heartfelt noise pop, showing Johnston’s talent as a musician, songwriter and sound designer.
 However, the record as a whole spends too much time on an inoffensive middle ground, leaving it feeling slightly underdeveloped.
-The small moments of crushing loudness and harrowing quiet are sufficiently promising that Johnston has the potential to craft a cohesive, wonderful record. –Connor Lockie
+The small moments of crushing loudness and harrowing quiet are sufficiently promising that Johnston has the potential to craft a cohesive, wonderful record. –Audrey Lockie

 Donate $10 OR MORE to get a SLUG sticker pack!